otto-de/api-guidelines/content/references/REST/identifiers.md

 - **deprecated and replaced by customerId**
 - primary identifier by Team Identity for logged in users
 - Team Identity recommended way to query for and map to logged in users
-- structurally a UUID
+- A hash of the combination of accountNumber and creation date in the core system.
-- might at some point be superseded by a new ID maintained by DeepSea/Plankton timeline 1+ years
+- structurally **NOT** a UUID but a hash value.
 - very widely used in code ([2000+ hits in code](https://github.com/search?q=org%3Aotto-ec+UniqueUserId&type=Code)), basically anyone validating logins

 ## lId